lynnfaraday/aresmush.com/_root/tutorials/code/add-cmd/cmd-handler.md

 The first command will set the goals.
 Create a file named `set_goals_cmd.rb` in `aresmush/plugins/custom`.

+> <i class="fa fa-info-circle"></i> **Note:** The commands won't work just yet because we haven't finished wiring everything up.
+We'll get to that in a later step - stay tuned.

 ### Basic Scaffolding

 Edit the file and add the basic scaffolding - a `GoalsCmd` in the `AresMUSH::Custom` module, that includes the standard command handling functionality.
 All commands will start off like this.